 Change of official duty station (a) A change of official duty station shall take place when a staff member is assigned from one duty station to another for a period exceeding six months or when a staff member is transferred for an indefinite period. - (b) A change of official duty station shall take place when a staff member is assigned from a duty station to a United Nations field mission for a period exceeding three months. - 41.
-The Applicant was being assigned from Bunia in the Democratic Republic of the Congo to Entebbe, Uganda, both duty stations being within the MONUSCO mission area.
-Since both duty stations are in MONUSCO, can that assignment be interpreted to mean that the Applicant was not entitled to a lump-sum relocation grant on grounds, as the Respondent informed the Applicant on 17 May 2014, that his reassignment "was in the same mission"? - 42.
+The Applicant was being assigned from Kinshasa to Goma, both duty stations being within the MONUSCO mission area.
+Since both duty stations are in MONUSCO, can that assignment be interpreted to mean that the Applicant was not entitled to a lump-sum relocation grant on grounds, as the Respondent informed the Applicant on 20 June 2014 that his reassignment "was in the same mission"? - 42.
 Mission area was not defined in ST/AI/2006/5.
-However, the ICSC Hardship Classification9 gives a list of duty stations located in a country and, for the DRC which is within MONUSCO, Bunia is classified as a separate duty station.
-It is not DRC that is classified as one duty station but Bunia.
-Additionally, the report of the Secretary-General to the General Assembly also refers to Entebbe as a separate duty station within MONUSCO10. - 43.
-The Tribunal finds that the ICSC's list and classification of duty stations has informed, and formed the basis of, the Secretary-General and OHRM's own lists and reports.
+However, the ICSC Hardship Classification9 gives a list of duty stations located in a country and, for the DRC where MONUSCO is, Kinshasa and Goma are classified as separate duty stations.
+It is not DRC that is classified as one duty station but the two different regions of Kinshasa and Goma that are classified as such.
+For purposes of classification of family duty stations or non-family duty stations, OHRM's list of non-family "duty stations" as at 1 January 2014 classifies Kinshasa and Goma as two distinct duty stations.
+In addition the report of the Secretary-General to the General Assembly of, the list of refers to Kinshasa and Goma as two duty stations 10. - 43.
+The Tribunal finds that the ICSC's list and classification of duty stations has informed, and forms the basis of the Secretary-General and OHRM's own lists and reports.
 DRC is clearly the Mission Area, within which Kinshasa and Goma exists as distinct duty stations. - 44.
-At the time when the Applicant was informed he was being assigned to Entebbe from Bunia the relevant applicable law was ST/AI/2006/511. - 45.
-Section 11.1 of ST/AI/2006/5 provided that:
+At the time when the Applicant was informed he was being assigned to Goma from Kinshasa the relevant applicable law was ST/AI/2006/511.
+9 (ICSC/CIRC/HC, January (2014), 10 (A/68/256, 30 August 2013) 11 ST/AI/2015/1 has since been promulgated to replace ST/AI/2006/5.
+45. Section 11.1 of ST/AI/2006/5 stated that: